HL7/dicom-sr/input/pagecontent/architecture.md

 * The equipment that created the SR
 * An algorithm used to create the Observation

-The DICOM SR General Equipment Module attributes are mapped to an [Equipment](StructureDefinition-dicom-general-equipment.html) Device.
+The DICOM SR General Equipment Module attributes are mapped to an [General Equipment](StructureDefinition-dicom-general-equipment.html) Device.

 If an [Imaging Measurement Group](StructureDefinition-imaging-measurement-group.html), [Imaging Measurement](StructureDefinition-imaging-measurement.html) or [Imaging Qualitative Evaluation](StructureDefinition-imaging-qualitative-evaluation.html) has a child with Concept Name DCM#111001 "Algorithm Name" then it is mapped to an [Algorithm Identification](StructureDefinition-algorithm-identification.html) Device.